 You get the picture.
 You name it, I’ve seen it.
 I’ve stayed in beautiful seaside beach houses, historic old cottages, idyllic country homesteads, modern architectural masterpieces, penthouse lofts, and classic inner city townhomes.

-And of course, I housesit to spend time with and love animals.
+And of course, I housesit to love animals and give animals the care they need.
 So I’m always accompanied by some of the sweetest little furry people in the world.
 I think I can easily say I've pet-sat every pet species that exists.

 It’s such a great pleasure to me to spend quality time getting to know animals and learning their personalities and quirks.
 I love them all and that means the only negative thing about housesitting is saying goodbye!

 3. Travel Blogging

 Travel blogging income can come from a myriad of sources, mainly by sponsored posts, links, display ads, affiliates, and product reviews.
 I partner with companies that are specifically chosen for my particular niche, so I like to recommend travel products or vegan products.

 For example, this website you are reading right now was created in Jimdo, my website provider that I absolutely love and highly recommend.

 And to get completely away from the money, welcome to the trade of our people since the dawn of time, the good old barter system!
 The simplest way to exchange what you want for what someone else wants.
 This reciprocal service can be used to get a variety of products and services in exchange for exposure, promotion, or advertisement for the brand.
 Win-win.

 4. Slow Travel

 Slow travel allows you chill out, explore more, travel deeper, go at your own pace, and lowers your overall travel expenses.